padrinobook/padrinobook/chapters/user_profile.md

 We are currently using the `sign_in` method from the session helper to login a user.
 But this is only valid for a session.
 What we need is something permanent.
 Cookies are the perfect choice for this.
 We could use the `user_id` from the user as a unique token, but this can be changed too easily.
-Creating an unique long secure hash would be the perfect choice to do so.
+Creating an unique long [secure hash](http://en.wikipedia.org/wiki/Secure_Hash_Algorithm) would be the perfect choice.
 When we have created token, we need to save it for each user.

 Let's create and run the migration: